-(A) "Alternatives analysis" means a systematic review and evaluation of practicable alternatives including avoidance, minimization and/or compensatory mitigation for impacts to a wetland.
+(C) "Alternatives analysis" means a systematic review and evaluation of practicable alternatives including avoidance, minimization and compensatory mitigation for impacts to a wetland.

-(B) "Areal cover" means the per cent of vegetation covering any area of vegetated wetland.
-Areal measurements are those made as if the wetland were being viewed from the air.
+(E) "Areal cover" means the per cent of vegetation covering any area of wetland.
+Areal measurements are those made as if the wetland were being viewed from above.

-(C) "Avoidance" is the first step in the alternatives analysis and means that the applicant must demonstrate that alternatives which fulfill the basic project purpose and have less impacts to the wetland are not practicable, so long as the alternative does not have other significant adverse environmental consequences.
+(F) "Avoidance" is the first step in the alternatives analysis and means that the applicant must demonstrate that alternatives that fulfill the basic project purpose and have less or no impacts to the wetland are not practicable, so long as the alternative does not have other significant adverse environmental consequences.

-(F) "Compensatory mitigation" refers to the final step in the alternatives analysis and means restoration, creation, enhancement or, in exceptional circumstances, preservation of wetlands expressly for the purpose of compensating for unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization have been achieved.
+(I) "Compensatory mitigation" refers to the final step in the alternatives analysis and means reestablishment (restoration), establishment (creation), rehabilitation (enhancement) or, in certain circumstances preservation of wetlands for the purpose of compensating for unavoidable adverse impacts which remain after all appropriate and practicable avoidance and minimization have been achieved.

-(1) The specific areas within the geographical area currently occupied by a species, at the time it is listed in accordance with the Endangered Species Act ( 16 U.S.C.
-1531 et seq., as amended) on which are found those physical or biological features essential to the conservation of the species, and that may require special management considerations or protection; and
+(1) The specific areas within the geographical area currently occupied by a species, at the time it is listed in accordance with the Endangered Species Act on which are found those physical or biological features essential to the conservation of the species, and that may require special management considerations or protection.

 (2) Specific areas outside the geographical area occupied by a species at the time it is listed in accordance with the Endangered Species Act, upon a determination by the secretary of the department of the interior, that such areas are essential for the conservation of the species.

-(K) "Dispersal corridor" means a linear area that is used by organisms to move from one place of suitable habitat to another.
+(M) "Dispersal corridor" means an area that is used by organisms to move from one place of suitable habitat to another.

-(L) "Endangered species" means a native Ohio plant species listed or designated by the ohio department of natural resources as endangered pursuant to section 1518.01 of the Revised Code, and animal species listed or designated as endangered by the ohio department of natural resources pursuant to section 1531.25 of the Revised Code; or any plant or animal species that is native to Ohio or that migrates or is otherwise reasonably likely to occur within the state which has been listed as endangered pursuant to section 4 of the Endangered Species Act, ( 16 U.S.C.
-1531 et seq., as amended).
+(N) "Endangered species" means a native Ohio plant species listed or designated by the Ohio department of natural resources as endangered or extirpated pursuant to section 1518.01 of the Revised Code, and animal species listed or designated as endangered or extirpated by the Ohio department of natural resources pursuant to section 1531.25 of the Revised Code; or any plant or animal species that is native to Ohio or that migrates or is otherwise reasonably likely to occur within the state which has been listed as endangered pursuant to section 4 of the Endangered Species Act .

-(N) "Fen" means a carbon accumulating (peat, muck) wetland that is saturated, primarily by a discharge of free flowing ground water during most of the year.
+(P) "Fen" means a carbon accumulating (peat, muck) wetland that is saturated, primarily by a discharge of free flowing ground water during most of the year.
 Fens are rarely inundated.
 Fens often have a sloped surface which prevents the accumulation of stagnant or ponded water.
 The water of fens is usually mineral rich and has a circumneutral pH ( 5.5 - 9.0 ).
 In calcareous fens, soil may be dominated by deposits of calcium carbonate rich sediments (marl).
-Characteristic indicator vegetation species may include, but are not limited to Cacalia plantaginea, Carex flava, Carex sterilis, Carex stricta, Dasiphora fruticosa, Deschampsia caespitosa, Eleocharis rostellata, Eriophorum viridicarinatum, Gentianopsis spp., Lobelia kalmii, Oligoneuron ohioense, Parnassia glauca, Rhamnus alnifolia, Rhynchospora capillacea, Salix candida, Salix myricoides, Salix serissima, Tofieldia glutinosa, Triglochin maritimum, Triglochin palustre, and Zygadenus elegans var. glaucus.
+Characteristic indicator species may include, but are not limited to Cacalia plantaginea, Carex flava, Carex sterilis, Carex stricta, Dasiphora fruticosa, Deschampsia caespitosa, Eleocharis rostellata, Eriophorum viridicarinatum, Gentianopsis spp., Lobelia kalmii, Oligoneuron ohioense, Parnassia glauca, Rhamnus alnifolia, Rhynchospora capillacea, Salix candida, Salix myricoides, Salix serissima, Tofieldia glutinosa, Triglochin maritimum, Triglochin palustre, and Zygadenus elegans var. glaucus.

-(Q) "Function" means the physical, chemical, and biological processes occurring in, or because of, the presence of a wetland that contribute to a larger ecological condition such as water quality improvement, flood control and/or biodiversity maintenance.
+(T) "Function" means the physical, chemical, and biological processes occurring in a wetland that contribute to a larger ecological condition such as water quality improvement, flood control or biodiversity maintenance.

-(T) "Hydrologically isolated wetlands" means those wetlands which;
+(W) "Hydrologically isolated wetlands" means those wetlands which:

-(2) Are outside of, and not contiguous to, any one hundred-year "floodplain" as that term is defined in this rule; and
+(2) Are outside of, and not contiguous to, any one hundred-year "floodplain" as that term is defined in this rule.

 (3) Have no contiguous hydric soil between the wetland and any surface water of the state.

-(Z) "Mitigation ratio" means the rate at which wetland units (e.g., acres) will be restored, created, enhanced or preserved to provide for compensation of unavoidable wetland losses.
+(DD) "Mitigation ratio" means the rate at which wetland units (e.g., acres) will be reestablished (restored), established (created), rehabilitated (enhanced) or preserved to provide for compensation of unavoidable wetland losses.

-(CC) "Nuisance organisms" means organisms that are primarily vegetative organisms, that generally are non-native and have opportunistic growth patterns, and that displace more diverse assemblages.
+(GG) "Nuisance organisms" means primarily vegetative organisms, that generally are non-native and have opportunistic growth patterns that displace more diverse assemblages.

-(GG) "Practicable" means available and capable of being done after taking into consideration cost, existing technology and logistics in light of overall and basic project purposes.
-For the purposes of this definition,
+(KK) "Practicable" means available and capable of being done after taking into consideration cost, existing technology and logistics in light of overall and basic project purposes.
+For the purposes of this definition:

-(2) "Basic project purpose" means the generic function of the project; and
+(2) "Basic project purpose" means the generic function of the project.

 (3) "Overall project purpose" means the basic project purpose plus consideration of costs and technical and logistical feasibility.

-(HH) "Preservation" means the removal of a threat to, or preventing the decline of ecologically important aquatic resources through the implementation of appropriate legal mechanisms to prevent harm to the wetland.
+(LL) "Preservation" means the removal of a threat to, or preventing the decline of ecologically important aquatic resources through the implementation of appropriate legal mechanisms to prevent harm to the wetland.
 Preservation may include protection of adjacent upland areas as necessary to ensure protection of the wetland.

-(LL) "Threatened species" means: a native Ohio plant species listed or designated by the ohio department of natural resources as threatened with extirpation pursuant to section 1518.01 of the Revised Code; or an animal species listed or designated as threatened with statewide extinction by the ohio department of natural resources pursuant to section 1531.25 of the Revised Code; or a species that appears on the threatened species registry, as defined in rule 3745-1-05 of the Administrative Code; or any plant or animal species that is native to Ohio or that migrates or is otherwise reasonably likely to occur within the state and which has been listed as threatened pursuant to section 4 of the Endangered Species Act ( 16 U.S.C.
-1531 et seq., as amended).
+(SS) "Threatened species" means: a native Ohio plant species listed or designated by the Ohio department of natural resources as threatened with extirpation pursuant to section 1518.01 of the Revised Code; or an animal species listed or designated as threatened with statewide extinction by the Ohio department of natural resources pursuant to section 1531.25 of the Revised Code; or a species that appears on the threatened species registry, as defined in rule 3745-1-05 of the Administrative Code; or any plant or animal species that is native to Ohio or that migrates or is otherwise reasonably likely to occur within the state and which has been listed as threatened pursuant to section 4 of the Endangered Species Act .

-(NN) "Watershed" means a common surface drainage area corresponding to one from the list of thirty-seven adapted from the forty-four cataloging units as depicted on the hydrologic unit map of Ohio, U.S. geological survey, 1988, and as described in paragraph (f)(2) of rule 3745-1-54 of the Administrative Code or as otherwise shown on map number 1 found in rule 3745-1-54 of the Administrative Code.
+(WW) "Watershed" means a common surface drainage area corresponding to one from the list of thirty-seven adapted from the forty-four cataloging units as depicted on the hydrologic unit map of Ohio, U.S. geological survey, 1988, and as described in paragraph (G) of rule 3745-1-54 of the Administrative Code or as otherwise shown on appendix 1 to rule 3745-1-54 of the Administrative Code.
 Watersheds are limited to those parts of the cataloging units that geographically lie within the borders of the state of Ohio.

 Promulgated Under: 119.03